 MOD ACP/3A2/25

-39 5.1 Safety of life telecommunications, such as distress telecommunications, shall be entitled to transmission as of right and shall, where technically practicable, have absolute priority over all other telecommunications, in accordance with the relevant Articles of the Convention and taking due account of relevant CCITT Recommendations.
+39 5.1 Safety of life telecommunications, such as distress telecommunications, shall be entitled to transmission as of right and where technically practicable, have absolute priority over all other telecommunications, in accordance with the relevant Articles of the Constitution and Convention and taking due account of relevant ITU-T Recommendations.

 Reasons: To align with the Constitution.